OfficeDev/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Demos/03-Expense-Approval/readme.md

 ## Implement the controller

-1. Rename the default controller class named **ValuesController** to **ExpenseController**.
+1. Add a new controller class named **ExpenseController**.
 Replace the class contents with the following.

     ````csharp
     using ExpenseApproval.Helpers;